 - Centro (Old PV) – smaller homes, residential area, the Malecon (oceanfront promenade) runs along here, many restaurants and bars.
 This area is on the north side of the River Cuale and offers affordable accommodation.

-- Centro (Romantic Zone) – located on the south side of the River Cuale, you’ll find numerous bars, cafes, restaurants and Playa Los Muertos Beach.
-This is a popular area with a large gay community.
+- Centro (Romantic Zone or Zona Romantica) – located on the south side of the River Cuale, you’ll find numerous bars, cafes, restaurants and Playa de Los Muertos Beach.
+This is a popular area with a large LGBTQ community.
 The accommodation ranges from budget to top end.

-This is a great way to see what the vendors are selling, to people watch and to get a lay of the land.
-You never know what you’ll stumble across when discovering the city on foot…just make sure to wear good shoes as the sidewalks and roads are very uneven.
+This is a great way to see what the vendors are selling, to people watch, and get a lay of the land.
+You never know what you’ll stumble across when discovering the city on foot — just make sure to wear good shoes as the sidewalks and roads are very uneven.

 2. Join a Food Tour

-We’ve done food tours all around the world, and our favourite ones are in Mexico.
-In Puerto Vallarta, check out Vallarta Food Tours.
-This company offers a mix of culture, walking and food tours, making it a great way to learn about the city of PV while simultaneously feasting and working off the calories.
+In Puerto Vallarta, check out Vallarta Food Tours for a cool street food tour.
+This company offers a mix of culture, walking, and Puerto Vallarta’s food tours, making it a great way to learn about the city of PV while simultaneously feasting and working off the calories.

-3. Rhythms Of The Night (one of the best things to do in Puerto Vallarta!)
+3. See Rhythms Of The Night (One of the Best Things to do in Puerto Vallarta)